 In fact, the extraordinary testimonies and statistical evidence demonstrate what industry experts have long suspected: while Asian-Americans have the grades, the scores, and the extracurriculars, they lose out in the subjective and unquantifiable area of “personal qualities.”

-While testimony has gone back and forth on whether Harvard purposely uses an applicant’s “personal qualities” as a kind of racial profiling,
+While testimony has gone back and forth on whether Harvard purposely uses an applicant’s “personal qualities” as a kind of racial profiling, the fact remains that these qualities have been exposed for what they are: one of the most subjective and valuable tools at the admissions officer’s disposal.

 This is an important lesson, not just for the Asian-American applicant, but for any admissions hopeful.
 Consider this: colleges and universities have always found the means to make their campuses look a certain way.
 Whatever the outcome of this particular trial, or even of the Supreme Court case that is sure to follow, colleges and universities will find a way to maintain campus diversity.